Emmanuel de Aranda: Release and return

 Negotiations for ransom were complicated because prisoners did not want to show that they were rich and had given false names.
 Finally, Arando and Caldo, his companion, were exchanged against five Muslims who were detained in Flanders.
 They were released to pick up the Algerians in Dunkirk.
 He brought them to Ceuta.
 After an eventful sea voyage, Aranda and Caldo arrived in Tétouan, where they had some memorable moments in the 'matemoren' (overcrowded underground slave dungeons).
 They could travel on to Ceuta, where the exchange took place and they were received by Spanish Governor Miranda.
-On March 24, 1642, Aranda made the crossing to Gibraltar from where he traveled by land to Rouen.
-There, he embarked to Dover, from there to Dunkirk and so on by land until he reached his hometown on August 20, 1642.
+On 24 March 1642 Aranda made the crossing to Gibraltar from where he traveled by land to Rouen.
+There, he embarked to Dover, from there to Dunkirk and so on by land until he reached his hometown on 20 August 1642.

 Lawyer and writer in Bruges

-Thanks to Francisco de Valcarcel y Velasquez, Aranda was able to work as a military auditor for the quarterly of West Flanders.
-On December 26, 1644, he married the 18-year-old Catharina van Hauweghem in the Saint Michael's Church in Ghent.
+Thanks to Francisco de Valcárcel y Velásquez, Aranda was able to work as a military auditor for the quarterly of West Flanders.
+On 26 December 1644 he married the 18-year-old Catharina van Hauweghem in the Saint Michael's Church in Ghent.
 They had fourteen children.

 He published a report of his experience as Relation de la captivité, et liberté du Sieur Emanuel de Aranda.
 Later, a didactico-burlesque poetry followed about the seven deadly sins (1679), which was written in the style of Adriaan Poirters.